peltikalle/analytics-playground/README.md

 ## Analytics playground

-The purpose of this image is to have a platform for explorative analytics with Python and Octave.
+The purpose of this image is to have a platform for explorative analytics with Python.
 Python version is currently 3.4.3 but this might change as time passes.
 A number of Python packages are included that you might need when doing analyses.

 ### Packages installed: